crahan/HolidayHackChallenge2019/docs/index.md

 > And Jack Frost hasn't made a peep...

 ## KringleCon 3: Jack Frost
 After thwarting the Tooth Fairy's dastardly plans and meeting up with Santa and Krampus at the top of the Bell Tower at Elf University you'll find a letter in the back left corner of the room.
 It appears that the Tooth Fairy wasn't working alone!
 Could this be a hint for 2020?
-Will we be facing off with Jack Frost at KringleCon 3?
-I'll guess we'll have to wait and see... *queue ominous music*.
+Will we be facing off with Jack Frost at KringleCon 3? *Cue the ominous music*.

 ![Letter](./img/misc/letter.png)